|House Dondarrion of Blackhaven|

 |Founded||Before 1 AC|

-The marcher lords' castle is located in the Dornish Marches near the Boneway, controlling the pass to Dorne.
+Blackhaven, the castle of these great marcher lords, is located in the Dornish Marches near the Boneway, controlling the pass to Dorne.
 Their sigil is a forked purple lightning bolt on black field speckled with four-pointed stars.
 Their motto is unknown.

 The Dondarrion line was founded when a messenger from the Storm King was ambushed by two Dornishmen while riding on a stormy night.
 An arrow killed his horse and his sword broke when he fell.
 When he thought he was doomed, a bright purple lightning bolt struck the Dornishmen, killing both.
 The man was thus able to deliver his crucial message on time.
 For this, the Storm King raised him to lordship, and he became the first Dondarrion.

-Ser Arlan and Dunk served Lord Caron and Old Lord Dondarrion when they fought the Vulture King in the Red Mountains three years before the Ashford Tourney.
+Ser Arlan of Pennytree and Dunk served Lords Caron and Dondarrion when they fought the Vulture King in the Red Mountains three years before the tourney at Ashford Meadow.
 Lord Dondarrion took eight hundred knights and near four thousand foot in the campaign.
-Dunk recognized Lord Dondarrion's purple lightning at Ashford.
-Ser Manfred Dondarrion refused to vouch for Dunk's knighthood, even after he repeated the story of the origin of House Dondarrion and their arms as he had heard it in Dondarrion's camp.
+Dunk later recognized House Dondarrion's purple lightning at Ashford.
+Ser Manfred Dondarrion refused to vouch for Dunk's knighthood, even after Dunk repeated the story of the family's origin and arms as he had heard it in the camp of Manfred's lord father.

 A Game of Thrones

-Lord Beric is chosen by Lord Eddard Stark, the Hand of the King, to command the men sent to capture Ser Gregor Clegane and execute him for his crimes.
+Beric is chosen by Lord Eddard Stark, the Hand of the King, to command the hundred men sent to capture Ser Gregor Clegane and execute him for his crimes.
 However, Beric's company is ambushed by Clegane and Lannister men at the Mummer's Ford.
-Many are believed to have died, including Lord Beric.
-Despite his death, there are reports that Beric and his men have attacked the foraging parties of Tywin Lannister's army several times.
+Beric and Thoros of Myr lead the survivors in attacking the foraging parties of Tywin Lannister.